- Academic Regulations

 Procedures and Penalties

-A student must be informed of any accusations of alleged academic dishonesty from any member of the Bryant community.
-The procedure for handling academic dishonesty incidents is as follows:
+A student must be informed of any accusations of an Academic Integrity violation.
+The procedures for handling Academic Integrity violations are as follows:

 1. For cases involving conduct in a particular class:

-Professors have the explicit responsibility to take action in alleged cases of academic dishonesty if the incident occurs with respect to a particular course.
-The faculty member may penalize the student up to and including failure in the course and consequent expulsion from the class.
-The professor must inform the student in person or in a synchronous virtual meeting of the academic dishonesty incident and any penalty imposed in a timely manner.
-The professor must file a written report with the department chair and the undergraduate advising office (through the Banner system or equivalent) detailing the nature of the academic dishonesty incident and any penalty imposed.
+Instructors have the explicit responsibility to take action in alleged Academic Integrity violations if the incident occurs with respect to a particular course.
+The instructor may penalize the student up to and including failure in the course and consequent expulsion from the class.
+Prior to reporting, the instructor must inform the student in person or in a synchronous virtual meeting of the academic dishonesty incident and any penalty.
+If the instructor has made a good faith effort to reach the student without success, a notification via email will suffice.
+The instructor must file a written report with the department chair and the undergraduate advising office (through the Banner system or equivalent) detailing the nature of the Academic Integrity violation and any penalty imposed.

-If a potential incident occurs in the Academic Testing Center (ATC), information about the behavior suggesting a violation of the academic honesty policy will be provided by the staff of the ATC to the faculty member teaching the relevant course.
-The faculty member will assess whether a violation has occurred and, if so, follow the procedures outlined in the previous paragraph.
+If a potential incident occurs in the Academic Testing Center (ATC), information about the behavior suggesting an Academic Integrity violation will be provided by the staff of the ATC to the instructor teaching the relevant course.
+The instructor will assess whether a violation has occurred and, if so, follow the procedures outlined in the previous paragraph.

 - To sustain the instructor’s decision.

-- To overturn the professor’s finding of academic dishonesty and/or penalty.
+- To overturn the instructor’s finding of Academic Integrity violation and/or penalty.

-- To impose additional sanction beyond those imposed by the faculty member, including, but limited to, placing the student on probationary status, or recommending to the Provost that the student be suspended or dismissed from the university.
+- To impose additional sanctions beyond those imposed by the instructor, including, but not limited to, placing the student on probationary status, or recommending to the Provost that the student be suspended or dismissed from the university.

 If the student accepts the decision of the chair or dean, the chair or dean will file a report with the undergraduate advising office detailing the final disposition of the incident.